Bow Kum

-Bow Kum (1888 – August 15, 1909) known as Sweet Flower was a Chinese-born slave girl who belonged to the Hip Sing Tong and later to the On Leong Tong around the turn of the 20th century.
+Bow Kum (1888 – August 15, 1909) known as Sweet Flower was a Chinese-born human trafficking victim held by the Hip Sing Tong and later the On Leong Tong around the turn of the 20th century.
 Her murder was one of the most well-publicized and notorious crimes in New York's history and was the cause of the year-long Tong War between the On Leong Tong and its rivals the Hip Sings and the Four Brothers.

 Early life

 Bow Kum was born in Canton, China, in 1888.

 Chinese Tong slave girl

 As a young girl, she was sold by her father for only a few dollars and brought to San Francisco around 1907, where she was purchased for $3,000 by Low Hee Tong.
 Tong, a high-ranking member of the Hip Sings and Four Brothers, lived with her for four years until he was arrested by police.

 When he was unable to produce a marriage license for Bow Kum, she was placed with Christian missionaries under Donaldina Cameron, a Scotswoman who spent much of her life helping young Chinese slave girls escape from tongs.
 Bow Kum eventually married Tchin Len, a truck gardener and member of the On Leong Tong, who took her back to New York as his wife.